All Blacks loss at Aviva Stadium, November 2018. Photo, INPHO

 With two weeks to go, she is super ready to take on Foveaux Strait, and we wish her well.

 It seems the Triple Crown challenge comes in pairs with the exception of Sandra Blewett in 1988.
 Belinda Shields and Michael Quinlivan completed the TC a year apart in 1984 and 1985, and Chloe Harris and Simon Olliver completed their Triple Crown in 2017.
 This time, Caitlin and Jonathan “Jono” Ridler from Massey, Auckland are swimming Foveaux Strait in the same tide window in two weeks to complete their Triple Crown.
 We hope to bring you Jono’s story next week.

 Lake Wakatipu surrounded by all the men, Mts Cecil, Crichton, Ben Lomond and Nicholas.

 So, we boarded Air Milford’s latest addition to their 5-plane fleet, a 10-seater Cessna Caravan ZK purchased new in 2016 direct from the factory in Wichita, Kansas.
-The seating arrangement today saw me sit directly behind the pilot with Kerren directly across, Simon was in the co-chair seat.
+The seating arrangement today had me sit directly behind the pilot with Kerren directly across, Simon was in the co-chair.
 Duncan, the mouthpiece and laugh-machine of the tour sat behind me and the ladies occupied the rest of the seats behind us.
 It was a squeeze with all our luggage, but everyone had a window view.